No. 43/2 Hebbal, Sahakara Nagar, Bengaluru

 Post-Surgery Recovery Process

-• Our doctors will collect information on the medicines you are taking and ask you to stop them before surgery (such as blood thinners, etc).
+• Our doctors in Spine Hospital, Bangalore, will collect information on the medicines you are taking and ask you to stop them before surgery (such as blood thinners, etc).

 • Your doctor will review your condition with you and explain what all of your possible choices are, including physical therapy and other surgeries such as removal of the diseased disc, fusion, etc.